vivekgurve/Data-Visualization/README.md

 # Data-Visualization

+Data visualization is the graphical representation of information and data.
+Using visual elements like charts, graphs, and maps, data visualization tools provide an accessible way to see and understand trends, outliers, and patterns in data.

 ## Overview
-This project focuses on the creation and utilization of data visualization tools to transform raw data into insightful visual representations.
+This repository focuses on creating and utilizing data visualization tools to transform raw data into insightful visual representations.
 The aim is to facilitate understanding, enhance decision-making, and communicate findings effectively.

 ## Need for Data Visualization
 - Simplifies complex data